dials/cctbx/libtbx/langchain/docs/reference/ARCHITECTURE.md

 2. Add a resolution handler in `error_analyzer.py` (`resolve_error()` method)
 3. The fallback node in the graph will automatically use the new pattern

+### Recovery strategies persist intentionally

+After a program succeeds with a selected label (e.g., `obs_labels=I(+)`), the recovery strategy for that MTZ file is NOT cleared.
+The ambiguity is a property of the MTZ file, not the program.
+Downstream programs (phaser, refine) that use the same MTZ also need the label selection.

 ### Key Files

 - `knowledge/recoverable_errors.yaml` — Error patterns and resolution config
 - `agent/error_analyzer.py` — Detection, extraction, and resolution logic
 - `agent/graph_nodes.py` — Fallback node triggers error analysis on failure
+- `agent/command_builder.py` — Recovery param injection after `_assemble_command`
+- `agent/command_postprocessor.py` — Label param whitelist in probe-only sanitizer
+- `programs/ai_agent.py` — Loop guard, duplicate check bypass, `force_retry` handling

 ---